This is your ultimate marriage and money guide so that you can build financial intimacy with your spouse and partner.

 I want you + your partner to use the information below to take action, start working together, and grow your financial intimacy.

-Talking about Money – Money Conversations for Each Stage of Your Relationship
+How to Talk to Your Partner About Money – Money Conversations for Each Stage of Your Relationship

 I'm going to let you in on a little secret.